Background

 Congress and state legislatures should ensure that all lawfully present non-citizen residents who qualify for essential low-income benefits have access to them.
 Such benefits include Supplemental Security Income (SSI), Temporary Assistance for Needy Families, Low Income Home Energy Assistance Program, health care, and critical nutrition programs like the Supplemental Nutrition Assistance Program.

-Congress should restore SSI eligibility to all legal immigrants.
-The federal government should take effective measures to implement the affidavit of support.
+Congress should restore SSI eligibility to all immigrants with documented status, and the federal government should take effective measures to implement the affidavit of support.

 Income and asset limits

-Asset limits for public-benefit programs should at least be increased to ensure that they do not discourage saving and then indexed to keep up with inflation.
+Asset limits for public-benefit programs should be increased to ensure that they do not discourage saving.
+These limits should then be indexed to keep up with inflation.
 At a minimum, an appropriate amount of accumulations in retirement accounts and other savings should be excluded from asset limits.

 Job-training stipends should be excluded from the income used to calculate eligibility for public-benefit programs.